sergezaugg/ml_performance_metrics/README.md

 **SUMMARY**

 In applied machine learning we must measure the predictive performance of models.
-Many performance metric exist and data scientists should have a clear understanding of what they mean.
-However, the interpretation of these metrics is not always clear for other domain specialists.
-Here, I present several important metrics of predictive performance.
+Many performance metric exist but their practical interpretation is not trivial.
 The tool simulates the predicted score returned by a model for two classes.
 The score can be manually tuned to assess many relevant scenarios (balanced vs unbalanced classes, good vs bad separation).
 The score is graphically shown and a decision threshold can be manually adjusted.